BrendanBirdfield/OSMH-Mental-Health-in-Tech-Survey/README.md

 **3. Impact of Mental Health on Productivity**
 This page looks at the percentage of the work day that is lost to mental health for each years survey and the number of hours per day that are lost to poor mental health for each gender.
-A measure was created to calculate estimates of hours wasted from the survey question 'what percentage of the work day was lost to poor mental health' Answers ranged from 1-25% up to 76-100%
-These lower and upper bounds were converted in to upper, middle and lower estimates of hours wasted per day.
-This was done by creating conditional columns multiplying 8 hours as an assumed average work day by the lower bound numbers in one column and the upper bounds in another.
-For example a response of 1-25% wasted work day would be converted into 8*0.01 (0.08) for the lower column and 8*0.25(2) for the upper column.
 The most notable finding from this page is that men with mental health issues rated losing a much higher percentage of the work day to poor mental health than other genders with mental health issues.
 This could be explained by the differences in which men and women process mental health issues many studies show that men tend to externalise their problems indicated by higher rates of suicide and outwards projected behaviour such as violence, where as women tend to internalise their mental health problems looking inward with more internally directed behaviours.
 This potentially could explain these differences.
 Another potential link to the effect of the pandemic on mental health can be seen as the percentage of the work day lost to mental health peaks around 2020.
 This coincides with an increase in working from home during the pandemic and many studies have shown the pandemic exacerbated mental health issues.
 <img width="1919" height="1032" alt="Image" src="https://github.com/user-attachments/assets/c0405eec-e987-491f-8246-607493c6da33" />